Bill O'Brien (American football): College assistant

 O'Brien's first coaching position was at Brown, where he coached tight ends in 1993 and inside linebackers in 1994.
 He then spent the next three seasons (1995–1997) as an offensive graduate assistant at Georgia Tech.

 O'Brien then coached the Yellow Jackets' running backs from 1998 to 2000.
 In 1999, running back Sean Gregory ran for 837 yards with six touchdowns.
 The following year, running back Joe Burns ran for 908 yards with 12 touchdowns.

 From 2001 to 2002, O'Brien served as offensive coordinator and quarterbacks coach and was named an assistant head coach for the 2002 season.
 In 2002, O'Brien was hired as Notre Dame's offensive Coordinator before George O'Leary was dismissed.
 As offensive coordinator at Georgia Tech in 2001 and 2002, his teams averaged 31 and 21.5 points per game, respectively as the teams went 9–4 and 7–6.
 In 2001, running back Joe Burns ran for 1,165 yards with 14 touchdowns and quarterback George Godsey threw for 3,085 yards with 18 touchdowns.
-In 2002 under Chan Gailey, running back Tony Hollings ran for 633 yards with 11 touchdowns, and wide receiver Kerry Watkins recorded 1,050 receiving yards and five touchdowns.
+Under Chan Gailey in 2002, running back Tony Hollings ran for 633 yards with 11 touchdowns, and wide receiver Kerry Watkins recorded 1,050 receiving yards and five touchdowns.

 In 2003, O'Brien left to coach running backs at the University of Maryland, where he spent two seasons.
 In 2003, running back Josh Allen ran for 922 yards and eight touchdowns while Bruce Perry ran for 713 yards and six touchdowns.

 As offensive coordinator at Duke in 2005 and 2006, O'Brien's teams averaged 16.1 and 14.9 points per game.
 In 2006, quarterback Thaddeus Lewis threw for 2,134 yards and 11 touchdowns.

 New England Patriots

 After two seasons with Duke, O'Brien was hired by the New England Patriots as an offensive assistant on February 27, 2007.
-On February 21, 2008, O'Brien was promoted to wide receivers coach.
-He became the quarterbacks coach and offensive play-caller following the 2008 season after quarterbacks coach and offensive coordinator Josh McDaniels left to become head coach of the Denver Broncos.
+On February 21, 2008, he was promoted to wide receivers coach.
+O'Brien became the quarterbacks coach and offensive play-caller following the 2008 season after quarterbacks coach and offensive coordinator Josh McDaniels left to become head coach of the Denver Broncos.
 O'Brien was promoted to offensive coordinator in February 2011.
 He spent six seasons coaching within the Patriots offense and four of those six seasons as the play-caller.
 During this period, the Patriots offense had some of their most productive seasons as did quarterback Tom Brady.

 The Patriots gave the Jacksonville Jaguars permission to interview O'Brien for their head coaching vacancy during the Patriots' playoff bye week; O'Brien was scheduled for an interview, but never actually interviewed for the job.
-Instead, he interviewed with Penn State staff on January 5, 2012, was offered the head coach position and signed a four-year contract to become the Nittany Lions' coach.
+He instead interviewed with Penn State staff on January 5, 2012, and was offered the head coach position and signed a four-year contract to become the Nittany Lions' coach.
 O'Brien continued as New England's offensive coordinator through Super Bowl XLVI.